 - I get really excited about all kinds of creative stationery.

 - I’m passionate about typography and it’s use within layouts for books and magazines.

-- I have seen the Northern Lights (The aurora borealis) while in Canada from the back of a open top pick up truck.
-Travelling down the highway at great speed with straw from hay bails in the back blowing in our faces.
-Feeling rather merry while heading back from a wedding, the sight was awsome!
+- I have seen the Northern Lights (The aurora borealis) while in Canada from the back of an open top pick up truck.
+Traveling down the highway at great speed with straw from hay bails in the back blowing in our faces.
+Feeling rather merry while heading back from a wedding, the sight was awesome!
 I have also see the Southern Lights (The aurora australis) in the Southern Ocean while sailing from Buenos Aires to Wellington.
-With no light pollution, black skies and no land mass from horizon to horizon to interrupt our view.
-On deck in the middle of the night we witnessed a most spectacular light show.
+With no light pollution, black skies and no landmass from horizon to horizon to interrupt our view.
+On deck in the middle of the night, we witnessed a most spectacular light show.

 Receive our journal updates

 Sign up to get regular emails with creative inspiration, updates and notable content direct from The Shortbread shed.